 This guide is informed by leading glaucoma specialists, researchers, and patient experiences to help you live well with glaucoma.
-From nutrition to stress management, these science-backed tips are designed to empower you to take control of your eye health-one selfcare habit at a time.
+From nutrition to stress management, these science-backed tips are designed to empower you to contribute positively to your eye health-one self-care habit at a time.